 Donate to the the Age UK Solihull Coronavirus Appeal

-Thanks to our amazing supporters, our initial target of £25,000 has been exceeded, which has helped us through the initial impact of the coronavirus crisis, but more donations are needed to keep us going longer term.
-We don't know how long the pandemic will last, and our income streams are now limited, so we still need your support to help us to continue supporting vulnerable Solihull residents when they need us most.
+Thanks to our amazing supporters, our initial target of £25,000 has been exceeded.
+This helped us through the initial impact of the coronavirus crisis, but more donations are needed to keep us going longer term.
+Your support can help us to continue supporting vulnerable Solihull residents when they need us most.
 Any donations, large or small, are hugely appreciated.

 Fundraise from a distance